 Live Action Television

-The X Files: Some languages were treated as Black Speech, most notably German, Japanese and Russian in the sense of post-World War Two and post-Cold War paranoia.
+The X-Files: Some languages were treated as Black Speech, most notably German, Japanese and Russian in the sense of post-World War II and post-Cold War paranoia.
 When somebody spoke foreign language, the Agents Mulder and Scully were sometimes able to understand as Scully speaks German and is "rusty" in some other, while Mulder claims he had French at high school.
 The foreign languages were sometimes subtitled for the audience's benefit, but at times viewers were left as clueless as were the characters.

 "Nisei": Mulder catches and arrests a Japanese spy who is a part of The Conspiracy.
 It's not clear whether he could speak English, but he was only yelling at Mulder in Japanese.
 Mulder also doesn't understand his notes which frustrates him.
 Sadly, at the moment there was nobody at the Bureau who would interpret and the evil spy is set free based on fake claim that he's a diplomat.